lewis-kori/gridsome-portfolio/content/blog/intro-to-multi-tenant-apps-with-django.md

 The frontend was built with vue.js, specifically nuxt.js, and deployed using [pm2](https://pm2.io/)

 In the coming posts, we'll get hands-on by building the functional full-stack application.
 By the end of the series, hopefully, you should be able to build similar systems.

+If you have any questions, feel free to leave a comment.
+My [Twitter dm](https://twitter.com/lewis_kihiu) is always open and If you liked this walkthrough, [subscribe to my mailing list](https://mailchi.mp/c42286076bd8/lewiskori) to get notified whenever I make new posts.

+### open to collaboration

+I recently made a collaborations page on my website.
+Have an interesting project in mind or want to fill a part-time role?
+You can now [book a session](/collaborate) with me directly from my site.